IgorTelezhinsky/CourseProject3/README.md

----
-title: "README file for the Course Project (Getting and Cleaning Data Class)."
+# README file for the Course Project (Getting and Cleaning Data Class).
-author: "Igor Telezhinsky"
-date: "2015-11-22"
----
+Igor Telezhinsky
+2015-11-22

 ### Introduction